HMuraja/p5-book-review/README.md

 - Feedpage that renders reviews from the authors the user follows.
 - Likedpage that renders the reviews user liked.

-The contnent on the ReviewsPage.js is determined by the "filter" props value, as it is used as the part of *axiosReq.get* command when fetching the review data.
+The content on the ReviewsPage.js is determined by the "filter" props value, as it is used as the part of *axiosReq.get* command when fetching the review data.
 This way the reviews used on the ReviewsPage-component instance to generate instances of Review-component can be customized as needed.

 ## Languages Used
 **HTML5** - Used on templates to build the structure of the sites and render an iterface.